Iah-Uch/isotrainer_pwa/README.md

   4) Mid‑stage hints and in‑target percentage update live

 - Complete & save
-  - Upon finishing, a summary is stored locally (`cardiomax:doneSessions`).
+  - Upon finishing, a summary is stored locally (`isotrainer:doneSessions`).
   - You can import exported CSVs back for review.

 ---